switchablenorms/DeepFashion2/README.md

 ```
 @article{DeepFashion2,
   author = {Yuying Ge and Ruimao Zhang and Xiaogang Wang and Xiaoou Tang and Ping Luo},
-  title={DeepFashion2: A Versatile Benchmark for Detection, Pose Estimation, Segmentation and Verification of Clothing Images},
+  title={DeepFashion2: A Versatile Benchmark for Detection, Pose Estimation, Segmentation and Retrieval of Clothing Images},
 }
 ```
 Please note that the article is in submission at present.